nceglia/genevector/README.md

 ```

 ### Loading Gene Embedding
 After training, two vector files are produced (for input and output weights).
-It is recommended to take the average of both weights, but the user is left with the option if choosing a single weight matrix ("1" or "2").
-The GeneEmbedding class has several analysis and visualization methods listed below.
+It is recommended to take the average of both weights ```vector="average"```).
+The GeneEmbedding class has several important analysis and visualization methods listed below.

 ```
 gembed = GeneEmbedding("genes.vec", dataset, vector="average")
 ```

-#### Computing gene similarities
+#### 1. Computing gene similarities
 A pandas dataframe can be generated using ```compute_similarities``` that includes the most similar genes and their cosine similarities for a given gene query.
 A barplot figure with a specified number of the most similar genes can be generated using ```plots_similarities```.

 ```